afaranha/skmo-role/README.md

-# SKMO (Skupper Multi-OpenStack) Ansible Roles
+# SKMO (Skupper Multi-OpenStack) Ansible Role

-This repository contains Ansible roles for deploying and managing multi-region OpenStack environments using Skupper for network connectivity.
+This repository contains an Ansible role for deploying and managing multi-region OpenStack environments using Skupper for network connectivity.

-## Roles

-### 1. SKMO Role (`skmo/`)
+## SKMO Role (`skmo/`)

 The main SKMO role for setting up multi-region OpenStack networking using Skupper.